Becoming a Member of the RIPE NCC

 RIPE NCC Members can:

-- Request IPv6 address space, AS Numbers and related services
+- Request IPv6 address space, AS Numbers and related services for their LIR account

-- Request a one time /22 allocation of IPv4 address space
+- Request a one time /22 allocation of IPv4 address space for their LIR account

 - Digitally certify their Internet number resources